 THE RISE OF HONDA

-The growth of the Honda Motor Company was remarkable by any standard.
+The growth of Honda as an automaker was remarkable by any standard.
 Established in 1948, Honda first branched out into passenger cars in 1962 and by 1969 was building more than 200,000 cars a year.
-The company suffered a serious downturn in 1970–71 due to much-publicized allegations of defects in the popular air-cooled Honda N360 kei-car and the failure of the bigger 1300, but Honda recovered quickly thanks to the launch of the new water-cooled Life and Civic in 1971 and 1972.
+The company suffered a serious downturn in 1970–71 due to much-publicized allegations of defects in the popular air-cooled Honda N360 kei-car and the commercial failure of the bigger Honda 1300, but Honda recovered quickly, thanks to the launch of the new water-cooled Life and Civic in 1971 and 1972.
 By the end of the decade, Honda had tripled its 1969 production volume, achieving fourth place in the Japanese industry behind Toyota, Nissan, and Mitsubishi.

-What really put Honda on the map in the seventies was the CVCC (compound vortex controlled combustion) engine, launched in late 1973.
-With its unique stratified charge head, the CVCC engine enabled the Civic was able to meet 1975 U.S. emissions standards and qualify for Japan’s low-emissions purchase tax credit without the use of add-on catalytic converters or thermal reactors, something U.S. automakers — and some Japanese ones — had insisted was technically impossible.
-Toyota, which had been among those, actually licensed the technology from Honda for use in Toyota’s own products, a remarkable reversal of the usual order of things.
+What really put Honda on the map in the seventies was the CVCC (Compound Vortex Controlled Combustion) engine, launched in late 1973.
+With its unique stratified charge head, the CVCC engine enabled the Civic was able to meet 1975 U.S. emissions standards and qualify for Japan’s low-emissions purchase tax credit without the use of add-on catalytic converters or thermal reactors, something most U.S. automakers — and some Japanese ones — had insisted was technologically impossible.
+Toyota, which had been among those, actually licensed the technology from Honda for use in Toyota’s own products, a remarkable coup for one of Japan’s smaller automakers.
 There was also strong interest from Ford and even General Motors.

-Since CVCC-engined Civics were also surprisingly fun to drive and returned fine fuel economy, American buyers stung by the recent OPEC embargo snapped them up, as did customers in Japan.
+Since Civics with the CVCC engine were also surprisingly fun to drive and returned fine fuel economy, American buyers stung by the recent OPEC embargo snapped them up, as did customers in Japan.
 The larger Honda Accord, introduced in 1976, met a similarly warm reception, selling more than 1.5 million units through 1981.

 VERNO AND BALLADE